Skip to Content

 • 1,250,000 by 2050 (estimated)

-What is the benefit of continuing the RTA half-cent sales tax?
+What is the benefit of a new RTA half-cent sales tax to continue regional transportation improvements?

 Over the next 30 years, regional transportation funding needs are anticipated to total $32.4 billion.
 Recent transportation plans (Pima Association of Governments’ 2045 RMAP Update) show that projected transportation revenues (without continued RTA funding) available over the next 25 years within Pima County will total $12.8 billion.
 If the RTA plan and sales tax are approved, the tax is anticipated to generate an additional $2.46 billion over 20 years, and this represents a significant amount of money that can be applied toward reducing that funding gap.
 Even with the RTA sales tax contribution, the region faces a remaining funding shortfall of $17.14 billion.